theskidster/theskidster/README.md

 ---
 ![screenshot](demo2.gif "Mario Project")

-In my spare time, I've been developing a small Mario game to test my engines utilities.
-This process has helped me identify better methods and procedures to employ in future projects.
-Most updates to the engine since 2023 have been in response to some of the things I've discovered while creating this game.
+In my spare time I've been developing a small Mario game to test my engines utilities.
+This process has helped me identify better methods and procedures to use in future projects.
+Most updates to the engine since 2023 have been in response to some of the things I discovered while creating this game.

-It's just a demo right now, but I'm excited to make the repo public sometime later this year!
+It's just a demo right now- but I'm excited to make the repo public sometime later this year!